Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 - Add a slideshow to the club website.
 - Post videos to our YouTube channel.
 - Post news/announcements on the Facebook page.
+- Create a group on GroupMe as needed.

 ## E-Board Meetings